sysadminmike/couch-to-postgres/README.md

 I am working on a more complex daemon to deal with multiple couchdbs + API to allow adding removing of steams and recovering from postgres or couchdb restarting/loosing connection so may need to make a few changes to the libary.

+I dont think works with _attachments - or is ignoring them - as they are in couch and I think postgres is more use manipulating/generating reports/ad hoc queries on the data rather than dealing with attahments.

 -----

 Note: On pgsql-http module install: